MarisaKirisame/DefComBlog/Calculator.md

 ## Conclusion

 If you want a 1-day intro to compiler, this is it.
 Stop reading.
-This chapter is a microcosm of the whole book: It contain programming language design, evaluation, performance debugging by profiling and reasoning about hardware, optimization, staging, and finally code generation, with all of them interacting with the definitional interpreter.
-The rest of the book is an extension of all we seen before, only in more depth.
+This chapter is a microcosm of the whole book: It contains programming language design, evaluation, performance debugging by profiling and reasoning about hardware, optimization, staging, and finally code generation, with all of them interacting with the definitional interpreter.
+The rest of the book is an extension of all we saw before, only in more depth.

-After all, a compiler isn't a menacing dragon, to be conquered by knight, but a dragon-friend, whom once you befriend with, will be amazed by its beauty.
+After all, a compiler isn't a menacing dragon, to be conquered by a knight, but a dragon-friend, whom once you befriend, will be amazed by its beauty.

 ## Challenge